Spanish and Portuguese Studies

 - 2 linguistics courses, one in Spanish linguistics and one in Portuguese linguistics

-- 1 course at the 400-level taught in Spanish (numbered at SPAN 402 or above) or Portuguese (may be cross-listed)
+- 1 course at the 4000-level taught in Spanish or Portuguese (may be cross-listed)

 Integrated Writing Requirement